 How do you get a baby to eat solids without choking?
-A baby food feeder is a hands free (on your part) way to allow your baby to safely chow on down on solid foods.
+Baby food feeders are a hands-free (on your part) way to allow your baby to safely chow down on solid foods.
 Just want to know my top baby food feeder picks?
 You got it…

 The #1 silicone baby food feeder on the market.
 Easy to hold.
 Easy use.
 Easy to clean.